PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 Looks like biggest peak of load is during the evening.

-Similarly, we can do this but with week pattern.
+Similarly, we can do this now with week pattern.
 So lets make median weekly profile of aggregate consumption with MAD.

 {% highlight r %}
 Med_Mad_Week <- DT_agg[, .(Med = median(value), Mad = mad(value)), by = (seq(nrow(DT_agg)) - 1) %% (48*7)]